ship-nix/docs/src/servers/index.md

 >
 > > From [An introduction to Nix Flakes](https://www.tweag.io/blog/2020-05-25-flakes/) (tweag.io)

-With a flake, you can declare your whole Nix configuration in your project repo and easily build it on your ship-nix server.
+With a flake, you can declare your whole Nix configuration in your project repo and easily build it on your {{site.name}} server.

 - [Read about Nix flakes on NixOS wiki](https://NixOS.wiki/wiki/Flakes)

 ### scripts/

-Your ship-nix configuration must contain an executable **after-rebuild, before-rebuild and provision**.
+Your {{site.name}} configuration must contain an executable **after-rebuild, before-rebuild and provision**.

 These files can be empty and do nothing, but they must be executable.